SirCryptic/exifmapper/README.md

 3. Launch The app.

-if installed you can launch it using any cli & the cmd below
+if installed you can launch it using any cli using the cmd below
 ```
 exifmapper
 ```